ta0kira/zeolite/README.md

 All arguments must either have a unique name or be ignored with `_`.

+`@value` functions have access to a special constant **`self`**, which refers to the object against which the function was called.

 #### Using Variables

 **Variables** are assigned with `<-` to indicate the direction of assignment.
 *Every* variable must be initialized; there are no `null` values in Zeolite.
 (However, see `optional` later on.)

+All variable names start with a lowercase letter and contain only letters and digits.
+When a location is needed for assignment (e.g., handling a function return, taking a function argument), you can use `_` in place of a variable name to ignore the value.

 <pre style='color:#1f1c1b;background-color:#ffffff;'>
 <span style='color:#898887;'>// Initialize with a literal.</span>